supermarin/xclisten/README.md

 ## Usage

-Run this command from the same directory as your `.xcworkspace`:
+Run this command from the root of your repository:
 ```
 $ xclisten
 ```